It's no coincidence that "tattoo removal Singapore" is one of the most searched phrases on Google - 1 in every 4 persons regret ever getting a tattoo.

 How will you know how many tattoo removal cases the clinic sees?
-Here's a tip: Duration between sessions is a good indicator.
-The ideal recovery time using a Picosecond Laser for Tattoo removal is between 6 - 8 weeks.
+Here's a tip: the duration between sessions is a good indicator.
+The ideal recovery time using a Picosecond laser for Tattoo removal is between 6 to 8 weeks.

-It's a big red flag if the clinic asks you to come back for weekly treatment!
+It's a big red flag if the clinic asks you to come back for weekly treatments!
 More often than not, this would mean the clinic is using an inferior laser.